 Supermarket shelves are full of products claiming to give you energy: Energy drinks, energy bars, energy shots, energy bites.

 As a dietitian, this drives me a little crazy.

 Beyond all the marketing hype, these products usually rely on ingredients like caffeine, sugar, and vague concoctions of herbs for their energy boost—with very little actual nutrition.
 Even worse, they usually don’t taste good either.

 The reality is, you don’t need expensive supplements or drinks for energy.
 There are much more natural (and less expensive!) sources of fuel in your refrigerator.
 If you’re perpetually dragging, get more sleep–and eat healthy, fresh food like apples.
 Below are a few reasons why apples are great sources of natural energy and exactly how apples give you energy.

-Apples are a perfect example.
-They’re rich in carbohydrates, which many people mistakenly think are only found in bread and pasta (and something to be shunned).
+Apples are rich in carbohydrates, which many people mistakenly think are only found in bread and pasta (and something to be shunned).
 But they’re actually found in fruit too and are the main source of fuel for the body and the brain.
 (P.S.: That’s why your friend on the low-carb diet has been feeling fuzzy-headed!)

 Here’s what happens when you eat an apple: The carbohydrate breaks down into a sugar called glucose and enters your bloodstream (where it’s termed “blood sugar”).
 That sugar travels to your cells, where it’s turned into energy for your body.